MetaLang/d-articles/std variant is everything cool about d.md

 });
 ```

 Which version of the code would _you_ want to have to read, understand, and modify?
-For me, at least, it's the second -
+For me, at least, it's the second - no contest.

-no contest.
+[1]: As a fun exercise, try leaving out an overload for one of the types contained in your variant and marvel at the truly cryptic error message your compiler prints (I'm using GCC 7.02).